1895 Wilcox rebellion: Aftermath

 Skirmishes continued for a week after the victory in Mānoa as the military eradicated the areas of resistance in the Koʻolaus.
-Contrary to popular belief of the tropical forests of Hawaii having excesses of edibles they are actually scarce.
-The early native Hawaiians brought crops of their own when they settled the islands, although vegetation is bountiful, few plants are fit for eating.
+The edibles of tropical forests of Hawaii are quite scarce; contrary to popular belief, of which says that it is abundant.
+The early Native Hawaiians brought crops of their own when they settled the islands, although vegetation is bountiful, few plants are fit for eating.
 As a consequence most insurgents were driven out by starvation.

 All the Royalist leaders were arrested.
 A barracks was converted into a prison to hold the captured rebels.
 On January 8, 1895, the captain of the Steamer Waimanalo, William Davies, and several crewmembers were arrested for distributing arms.

-Nowlein was caught with three lieutenants on January 14 in Moiliili.
-They had been fed by native Hawaiian sympathizers while in hiding.
+Nowlein was caught with three lieutenants on January 14 in Mōʻiliʻili.
+They had been fed by Native Hawaiian sympathizers while in hiding.

-Wilcox hid for several days in the mountains and made his way to Nuuanu Valley and Kalihi with 10 loyal conspirators, but the group was disbanded.
+Wilcox hid for several days in the mountains and made his way to Nuʻuanu Valley and Kalihi with 10 loyal conspirators, but the group was disbanded.
 He surrendered on January 16, 1895, in a fishing hut near Kalihi.

 Lane hid in the Koʻolaus above Mānoa for ten days after the final battle.
 He came out of hiding after fighting subsided believing a foreign intervention had come, after asking a passerby he discovered the revolution was crushed.
 Contrary to the fears of Lane and the warning to government forces to use caution when encountering him, he surrendered peacefully to police becoming the last insurgent to be captured.
 After being brought to police headquarters he was escorted by six guards in fear he may overpower the regular amount for a normal prisoner.
-He was locked in with over a hundred under-nourished prisoners of war, he protested that night using the guards’ fears about him to provide food for his fellow inmates.
+He was locked in with over a hundred under-nourished prisoners of war, he protested that night using the guards' fears about him to provide food for his fellow inmates.
 It was believed that most of the Royalists had evaded capture, and with their identities not known had slipped back into the community to return to their lives before the revolution.

-A weapons cache was found and attributed to Liliuokalani.
+A weapons cache was found and attributed to Liliʻuokalani.
 She was arrested on January 16.
-Wilcox was tried for treason (as he had after the Wilcox Rebellion of 1889) by a military tribunal with the other military leaders.
+Wilcox was tried for treason (as he had after the Wilcox rebellion of 1889) by a military tribunal with the other military leaders.
 This time he was found guilty and sentenced to death, but the sentence reduced to 35 years.
-Liliuokalani and other political leaders were tried and convicted for misprision of treason by those who had overthrown the Kingdom.
+Liliʻuokalani and other political leaders were tried and convicted for misprision of treason by those who had overthrown the Kingdom.
 The former attorney general of the Kingdom Paul Neumann served as legal defense, and prosecutor was William Ansel Kinney.
-Liliuokalani formally abdicated her throne to prevent further bloodshed over the controversial government in a five-page letter on January 24, 1895.
+Liliʻuokalani formally abdicated her throne to prevent further bloodshed over the controversial government in a five-page letter on January 24, 1895.
 The president of the republic, Sanford B. Dole, pardoned the royalists after they served part of their prison sentence.